iPhone not sending picture messages? 13 Ways to fix it!

 15. Reset Network Settings

-That said, your iPhone can’t receive or send pictures on iPhone if iMessage is not turned on.
-To turn on iMessage, go to Settings app → Scroll down to Messages → Toggle on iMessage.
+That said, your iPhone can’t receive or send pictures if iMessage isn’t turned on to begin with.
+To turn iMessage on, go to Settings → Scroll down to Messages → Toggle on iMessage.
+Also, tap Send & Receive and select the number to use in Messages.

 You can still send images to non-Apple users through MMS messaging.
-Remember back in the days when we used to send pixel picture messages to other Nokia phones?
 MMS uses the same technology as SMS to send and receive multimedia content.
+But you must have an active cellular service plan.

 2. Turn on MMS Messaging.

 If you don’t see this option, your carrier might not support it.
-If you used to see this feature before, here are some tips to fix the MMS Messaging option missing on your iPhone:
+If you’ve seen the option before but it’s not there now, here’s what to do if the MMS Messaging option is missing on your iPhone:

 • Remove the SIM card and reinsert it.